github/docs/content/codespaces/prebuilding-your-codespaces/testing-dev-container-changes.md

   - Codespaces
   - Set up
 product: '{% data reusables.gated-features.codespaces %}'
-permissions: "People with write permissions to a repository can create or edit the dev container configuration for a branch."
+permissions: People with write permissions to a repository can create or edit the dev container configuration for a branch.
 ---

 {% data reusables.codespaces.prebuilds-beta-note %}